 Huntington’s disease is a hereditary disease

-Huntington’s disease, also known as St. Vitus Dance, is a hyperkinetic disease of autosomal dominant inheritance which manifests in full penetrance, which means that those who have the mutated gene will become diseased at some point.
+Huntington’s disease, also known as St. Vitus’ Dance, is a hyperkinetic disease inherited in an autosomal dominant manner with full penetrance, which means that those who carry the mutant gene will manifest the disease at some point.
 The pathogenic gene is located on the short arm of chromosome 4.

-Synonymous with Huntington’s disease is the name Chorea major.
-Chorea major must be strictly distinguished from Chorea minor (Sydenham’s chorea), which has a different pathogenesis (see below).
+Also known as Chorea major, it is synonymous with Huntington’s disease.
+Chorea major is distinct from Chorea minor (Sydenham’s chorea), which is associated with different pathogenesis (see below).

 Huntington’s disease in the population

-The prevalence of the disease is about 2–8 / 100,000.
-Often, the disease clinically manifests between the ages of 35 and 55, although there is a wide range in age of the disease’s onset.
+The prevalence of the disease is about 2–8 per 100,000.
+Often, the disease manifests clinically between the ages of 35 and 55 years, although the age of the disease onset varies widely.

-Men and women are affected almost equally by the disease.
-This can be explained by the autosomal dominant inheritance of the disease, among other things.
+Men and women are affected almost equally by the disease, which can be explained primarily by the autosomal dominant inheritance of the disease.

-Huntington’s disease is one of several trinucleotide repeat disorders containing multiple CAG triplet repeats.
-Medical diagnosis is made if a repetition of CAG-triplets of at least 39 times is present.
-As a matter of fact, the more the count of triplet-repeats, the earlier the disease’s onset.
+Huntington’s disease is one of the several trinucleotide repeat disorders containing multiple CAG triplet repeats.
+Medical diagnosis is based on the presence of at least 39 CAG triplet repeats.
+In fact, the higher the number of triplet repeats, the earlier is the onset of disease.

-The fact that the severity of symptoms of Huntington’s disease increases in successive generations or manifests at an earlier age of onset, is called anticipation.
-In correlation to a gender-specific varying DNA-methylation in the course of gametogenesis, especially in children who inherit the mutation from their father, are affected by the consequence of anticipation.
-This is referred to as Genomic Imprinting.
+The severity of symptoms associated with Huntington’s disease increases in successive generations or occurs at an earlier age of onset, a phenomenon known as anticipation.
+A gender-specific variation in DNA methylation known as Genomic Imprinting occurs during the course of gametogenesis, especially in children who inherit the mutation from their father.

-The location of the repeats on chromosome 4 is also called “Huntingtin-gene”.
-This gene provides the genetic information to a protein that is found mostly in the brain, but also present in other types of tissue.
-The precise function of the protein has not been identified yet.
+The Huntington gene is located on chromosome 4.
+The gene encodes a protein that is expressed predominantly in the brain but also detected in other types of tissue.
+The precise function of the protein has yet to be identified.

-Huntington’s disease is characterized by an atrophy of the Corpus striatum.
-Consequently, GABA-concentration decreases and a state of disequilibrium between GABA and dopamine is induced.
+Huntington’s disease is characterized by atrophy of the corpus striatum, resulting in decreased concentrations of GABA and a state of disequilibrium between GABA and dopamine.

-Altogether, dopamine has an excitatory effect on the direct pathway and an inhibiting effect on the indirect pathway of the circuitry of the basal ganglia, which consequently results in an increased activation of the thalamus and the motor cortex.
+Overall, dopamine has an excitatory effect on the direct pathway and an inhibitory effect on the indirect pathway of the basal ganglia circuitry, which results in increased activation of the thalamus and the motor cortex.

 Initial symptoms of Huntington’s disease

-Spontaneous movements caused by the increased activation of the thalamus primarily appears on the patient’s face and in distal parts of the limbs.
-Orofacial hyperkinesia of the face can occur in the early stages of the disease and is also referred to as “Grimacing“.
+Spontaneous movements caused by the increased activation of the thalamus primarily appear on the patient’s face and limbs distally.
+Orofacial hyperkinesia occurs in the early stages of the disease and is also referred to as ‘Grimacing’.

-Another sign that appears at an early stage in the facial area is the so-called “chameleon tongue”, where the tongue is pulled back immediately after it is stuck out.
+Another facial sign that appears at an early stage involves the so-called ‘chameleon tongue’, where the tongue is retracted immediately after it is stuck out.

-Further in the course of the disease, limbs are affected by involuntary arrhythmical movements and the back is often pulled back jerkily (hyper lordosis).
-During times of emotional stress, symptoms can intensify (“choreatic movement attack“).
+Further in the course of the disease, limbs are affected by involuntary movements such as chorea and the back is often pulled back jerkily (hyperlordosis).
+Emotional stress intensifies symptoms (‘choreatic movement attack’).

 Late symptoms of Huntington’s disease

-Altogether, patients exhibit a significantly increased calorie consumption rate caused by consistent abrupt movements, and are often cachectic.
-Food intake is even more hindered if nerve tracts of the caudal cranial nerves are also damaged and if the chewing and tongue muscles are also impaired.
+Overall, patients exhibit a significant increase in the rate of calorie consumption due to consistent abrupt movements and are often cachectic.
+Food intake is further hindered by damage to nerve tracts of the caudal cranial nerves and impaired chewing and tongue muscles.

 Mental symptoms of Huntington’s disease

-Frequently, psychopathological changes precede extrapyramidal movement disorders and partially occur 10–15 years before the onset of movement disorders; changes appear as avolition, affective disorders as well as psychosis.
+Frequently, psychopathological changes such as avolition, affective disorders as well as psychosis precede extrapyramidal movement disorders and partially occur 10–15 years before the onset of movement disorders.

-Further as the disease progresses, Huntington’s disease generally leads to dementia with a reduction in cognitive capabilities and attention deficit disorders.
+Further, as the disease progresses, Huntington’s disease generally leads to dementia with reduced cognitive capabilities and increased attention deficit disorders.
 This type of dementia is called subcortical dementia.

-Besides using PCR for genetic analysis of gene mutations including a CAG-triplet-repeat, the medical diagnosis of Huntington’s disease is made by looking at the clinical picture (see above) of the disease.
+In addition to using PCR for genetic analysis of mutations including the CAG triplet repeats, the medical diagnosis of Huntington’s disease is established by the clinical presentation (see above) of the disease.

-Moreover, in some cases atrophies of the Nucleus caudatus can be visible in a CT or MRT scan of the head when the disease is in its advanced stage.
+Occasionally, atrophy of the nucleus caudatus is visible in a CT or MRT scan of the head in patients with advanced disease.

-The ENG is able to visualize a prolonged latency of saccades or a decelerated speed of saccades as well as a possible optokinetic nystagmus.
+The ENG facilitates the visualization of a prolonged latency of saccades or a decelerated speed of saccades as well as possible optokinetic nystagmus.

 Diseases similar to Huntington’s disease

-Among the most important differential diagnoses of Huntington’s disease is on one hand Chorea minor and on the other hand extrapyramidal motoric disorders with hyperkinesia.
+The most important differential diagnosis of Huntington’s disease includes chorea minor and extrapyramidal motor disorders associated with hyperkinesia.

-Ballism, hemiballismus, dystonia, dyskinesia, or akathisia (inability to sit still) are considered to be among hyperkinetic diseases.
+Ballism, hemiballismus, dystonia, dyskinesia, or akathisia (inability to sit still) are considered as hyperkinetic diseases.

-Medication-induced hyperkinesia is called dyskinesia.
-A possible drug which can trigger dyskinesia is L-Dopa, which is used in the treatment of Parkinson’s disease.
-In this case, dyskinesia usually occurs during the course of long-term therapy.
+Medication-induced hyperkinesia is known as dyskinesia.
+L-Dopa, which is used in the treatment of Parkinson’s disease, can trigger dyskinesia following long-term therapy.

-More possible differential diagnoses from the field of internal medicine are hyperthyreosis, Wilson’s disease, as well as hypoparathyroidism.
-Within the field of neurology, inflammatory diseases like a neuroacanthocytosis must be ruled out using a spinal tap when indicated.
+Additional differential diagnoses include hyperthyroidism, Wilson’s disease, and hypoparathyroidism.
+Inflammatory diseases such as neuroacanthocytosis must be ruled out using a spinal tap when indicated.

-Chorea minor as differential diagnosis to Huntington’s disease
+Chorea minor as a differential diagnosis in Huntington’s disease

-Chorea minor (Sydenham’s chorea) is a disorder resulting from a pathological immune reaction subsequent to an infection with β-haemolytic group A streptococcus.
-In about 50% of the cases symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.
+Chorea minor (Sydenham’s chorea) is a disorder attributed to a pathological immune reaction following infection with β-hemolytic group A streptococci.
+In approx. 50% of the cases, symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.

-School age children are particularly affected by this.
-In this age group, girls are more often affected than boys.
-Choreatic hyperkinesia predominantly appears in the areas of mimetic muscles, pharyngeal muscles, the tongue, as well as distal parts of the upper limbs.
+School-age children are particularly affected by chorea minor, and girls are affected more often than boys.
+Choreatic hyperkinesia is predominantly associated with mimetic muscles, pharyngeal muscles, tongue as well as the upper limbs distally.

-Due to the accompanying psychic abnormalities like increased excitability, apathy and labile affect, the children’s peculiar behaviour often becomes noticable at school.
+Due to the accompanying psychic abnormalities including increased excitability, apathy and labile affect, the children’s peculiar behavior is noticed at school.

-Therapy of chorea minor consists of medication consisting of penicillin G, which should be dosed at sufficiently high amounts and administered for an adequately long period.
+Chorea minor is treated with medications consisting of penicillin G, which should be dosed at sufficiently high levels and administered for a prolonged period.

 Treatment of Huntington’s Disease

-The course of the disease cannot be changed using any treatment, which means that there is no cure.
+Huntington’s disease has no cure.
 However, symptoms can be managed with medications, physical and occupational therapy.
 In addition, high caloric nutrition can counteract cachexia.

-Drugs commonly used for treating hyperkinesia are Sulpirid (atypical neuroleptic) or Tiaprid (classicl neuroleptic).
-Both these drugs are given first choice, whereas Haloperidol is a drug of second choice (see literature for further information).
+Drugs commonly used to treat hyperkinesia such as sulpiride (atypical neuroleptic) and tiapride (classical neuroleptic) are recommended upfront as the treatment of the 1st choice, whereas haloperidol is a drug of the 2nd choice (see literature for further information).

 Progression of Huntington’s Disease